Murder of Maureen Rowan

-Maureen L. Rowan (March 21, 1949 – c.
+Maureen Lu Rowan (March 21, 1949 – c.
 January 20, 1971) was a formerly unidentified murdered young woman found on February 19, 1971, in Lake Panasoffkee, Florida, United States.
-Prior to her identification, she was known as Little Miss Lake Panasoffkee or Little Miss Panasoffkee.
-In October 2025, it was announced that Rowan, a 21 year old native of Maine who had grown up in Jacksonville, Florida, was identified as Little Miss Panasoffkee.
+Before identification, she was known as Little Miss Lake Panasoffkee or Little Miss Panasoffkee.
+In October 2025, it was announced that Little Miss Panasoffkee was in fact 21-year-old Maine native Rowan, who grew up in Jacksonville, Florida.

 Forensic reconstruction of the victim's face was undertaken in 1971 and 2012.
 The case was featured on the television show Unsolved Mysteries in an episode that premiered on October 14, 1992.
 In October 2025, the Sumter County Sheriff's Office announced that she had been identified, and had found a person of interest.

 Discovery of the body

 On February 19, 1971, two teenage hitchhikers discovered a partially submerged figure floating beneath a highway overpass in Lake Panasoffkee, Florida.

 The body was dressed in a green shirt, green plaid pants, and a green floral poncho.
 Also found were a white gold watch and a gold necklace.
 On her ring finger there was a gold ring with a transparent stone, indicating that she may have been married.

 A forensic examination of the remains was conducted by Dr. William Schutze who concluded that the victim had been killed approximately 30 days before her body was discovered.
 A man's size-36 belt was fastened around her neck, strongly indicating strangulation as the cause of death.